Cowboy Bebop: Broadcast

-In the United States, Cowboy Bebop was one of the programs shown when Cartoon Network's late night block Adult Swim debuted on September 2, 2001, being the first anime shown on the block that night at midnight ET.
+In the United States, Cowboy Bebop was one of the first programs shown when Cartoon Network's late night block Adult Swim debuted on September 2, 2001, being the first anime shown on the block that night at midnight ET.
 During its original run on Adult Swim, episodes 6, 8, and 22 were skipped due to their violent themes in wake of the September 11 attacks.
 By the third run of the series, all these episodes had premiered for the first time.
 Cowboy Bebop was successful enough to be broadcast repeatedly for four years.
 It has been run at least once every year since 2007, and HD remasters of the show began broadcasting in 2015.
 In the United Kingdom, it was first broadcast in 2002 on the adult-oriented channel CNX.
-From November 6, 2007, it was repeated on AnimeCentral until the channel's closure in August 2008.
-In Australia, Cowboy Bebop was first broadcast on pay television in 2002 on Adult Swim in Australia.
-It was broadcast on Sci-Fi Channel on Foxtel.
-In Australia, Cowboy Bebop was first broadcast on free-to-air-TV on ABC2 (the national digital public television channel) on January 2, 2007.
-It has been repeated several times, most recently starting in 2008.
-Cowboy Bebop: The Movie also aired again on February 23, 2009, on SBS (a hybrid-funded Australian public broadcasting television network).
+From November 6, 2007, it repeatedly aired on AnimeCentral until the channel's closure in August 2008.
+In Australia, Cowboy Bebop was first broadcast on pay television in 2002 on Adult Swim, and on free-to-air-TV on ABC2 (the national digital public television channel) on January 2, 2007.
+It has re-aired several times, most recently starting in 2008.
+Cowboy Bebop: The Movie also aired on February 23, 2009, on SBS (a hybrid-funded Australian public broadcasting television network).
 In Canada, Cowboy Bebop was first broadcast on December 24, 2006, on Razer.

 In Latin America, the series was first broadcast on pay-TV in 2001 on Locomotion.
-It aired again on January 9, 2016 on I.Sat.
+It aired again on January 9, 2016, on I.Sat.